Open-VTS/OVTS-Device/README.md

 * Works with any
 * Software environment fully based on VSCode IDE with configs to generate and debug code.

-## TODO

-* Add more secure protocols like HTTPS.
-* Add request report file and remove auto send the report on device.
-* Improve source code and documentation.
-* A 3D printed layout box for the device.
-* Improve README file for better understanding.

 ## Usage

 For a basic setup you need at least one working device and the [OVTS-Server](https://github.com/Open-VTS/OVTS-Server).